Revolutionary-Games/Thrive/README.md

 to get your development environment set up.

 ### Script Authors
-If you only want to modify the Lua scripts, you can just download a precompiled package from our build server at ftp://nimbal.net/jenkins.
+If you only want to modify the Lua scripts, you can obtain a working copy of the game from official releases here: http://thrivegame.forum-free.ca/t1276-thrive-releases#29017 alternatively you can request a newer version from developers, compile the project yourself, or you can download from our (currently not updating and temporary) build server at ftp://nimbal.net/jenkins.
-After unpacking, you will find the scripts in the aptly named `scripts` subdirectory.

 Be sure to have a look at the [styleguide][styleguide], both for guidelines on code formatting and git usage.